London's designers frame fashion with fur and feathers

 "It's all about fabric and texture for next fall, with experimental surfaces and techniques like glazed knits, fused (not sewn) seams, and bonded fabrics, like leather bonded to neoprene," said Sharon Graubard, fashion director of forecasting agency Stylesight.

-"Luxury will pervade all, with furs, dense woollens, cashmeres, leathers - everything will be cosy and appealing to the touch," she added.
+"Luxury will pervade all, with furs, dense woollens, cashmeres, leathers — everything will be cozy and appealing to the touch," she added.

 SEQUINS

-Embellishment also looks set to become a key trend, with designers like Erdem, Julien Macdonald, and Peter Pilotto all adding a variety of floral applique and jewelled sequins to their collections.
+Embellishment also looks set to become a key trend, with designers like Erdem, Julien Macdonald, and Peter Pilotto all adding a variety of floral applique and jeweled sequins to their collections.

 Hemlines headed lower, with full flared skirts at Vivienne Westwood, Jonathan Saunders, Eudon Choi and Topshop's Unique label, paired with cropped sweaters and loose billowing shirts to create elegant and ladylike silhouettes.